6410615030/MelodyPaws/README.md

 ## Features
 - **Registration and Login:** Create an account to access the game and log in with ease.
-- **Change Password:** Users have the option to change their password for added security.
+- **Change Password:** Users have the option to change their password.
 - **Character Control:** Maneuver your cat character to collect falling items by dragging them across the screen.
 - **Smooth Animation:** Enjoy seamless animations throughout gameplay for an immersive experience.
 - **Change Skins:** Personalize your cat character with different skins to suit your style.